 Carer Education and Support Program, proudly supported by Quadrant Energy

-The You, Me & MND, Carers Course is a five module education and support workshop designed to empower carers with the knowledge and confidence to care for your loved one living with MND, whilst ensuring you have a strong emotional foundation to assist you in coming to terms with the changes that are taking place in your life.
+The You, Me & MND, Carers Course is a five module education and support workshop series designed to empower carers with the knowledge and confidence to care for your loved one living with MND, whilst ensuring you have a strong emotional foundation to assist you in coming to terms with the changes that are taking place in your life.
 The program is run over 1 day a week for 5 consecutive weeks and is made up of 5 modules.
 These modules can change but cover the following topics;

 - What is MND and who is MNDAWA and how can we help